 This movie ranks #2 in Abraccine's The 100 Best Brazilian Films

-This movie ranks #4 in Cien años sin soledad: The Greatest Latin American Films of All Time
+This movie ranks #4 in Cien años sin soledad: Greatest Latin American Films

 This movie ranks #77 in UNESCO's Memory of the World

-This movie ranks #264 in The Story of Film: An Odyssey
+This movie ranks #264 in Mark Cousins's The Story of Film: An Odyssey

-This movie ranks #512 in Jonathan Rosenbaum's Essential Films
+This movie ranks #512 in Jonathan Rosenbaum's Essential Cinema

 This movie ranks #939 in Halliwell's Top 1000: The Ultimate Movie Countdown